Productivity against Creativity?

 So are creativity and productivity mutually exclusive?

 Let’s see.
 There are several theories about the creative process, but one of the most accepted is that of Graham Wallas.
-After setting the parameters and constraints of the problem, you go through five stages:
+After setting the parameters and constraints of the problem, people go through five stages:

 1. Preparation.
-You try to submerge and absorb all the information as possible to understand the problem, explore associations and prepare your brain for a possible answer.
+You try to submerge and absorb all the information as possible to understand the problem, explore associations, and prepare your brain for a possible answer.

 2. Incubation.
 You internalize the problem and give yourself time and space for ideas to flow.